meilisearch/specifications/text/0043-phrase-query.md

 ```

 As you can see in the results, the presence or absence of one or more soft separators such as `-`, `_`, `\`, `:`, `/`, `\\`, `@`, `"`, `+`, `~`, `=`, `^`, `*`, `#` between two words does not affect the query match of the phrase and the document.

+It is possible to use multiple phrase queries within a search.

+E.g. `"African American" "Anthology"`

+With this expression, the returned documents will contain exactly the existence of both phrase queries.

 ### V. Impact on Documentation